-The University has been awarded £110,000 from the Scottish Government to assist students impacted by global conflict with short-term financial support.
+The University has been awarded £12,346 from the Scottish Government to assist international students.
 To qualify for support, students must have experienced a change in their financial circumstances and be at risk of not being able to continue with their studies due to that hardship caused by global conflict.
 Changes of circumstances can include being unable to return home because of conflicts, unable to access currency, or the fear of persecution.

 - Must be fully matriculated on a full or part-time mode of study and physically studying in the UK.

 - Must be facing financial hardship as a result of a significant change of circumstances and at risk of not being able to continue with their studies.

 - Must be non-UK domiciled on an international fee place OR be UK domiciled but not eligible to receive living cost support from a UK funding body.

 - Must have applied to the Home Office for a form of leave or extension and are NOT eligible for living cost support from SAAS.
 Asylum seekers are eligible as they are not entitled to living cost support from SAAS.

 Students who have a fee status of Home